lucasfeijo/hass-maestro/README.md

 order.
 Changes are posted asynchronously using `fetch` so the selection is stored without reloading the page.
 Maestro reads `step_order.json` on every run, so updates take effect immediately.
+On first launch the server saves the command-line order to this file so it is always available for editing.

 ## Pipeline